-Author contributions
+Author Contribution

-J.T.B. designed the concept and approaches used.
-L.M.M. performed the experiments and data analysis with the following exceptions: H.M. and Z.Z. performed CRISPR GFP:Rab8, Rab11 and Lva immunostains; and R.M.H. and Y.X. performed CRISPR GFP:Rab8 stains and live imaging.
-D.L. performed automated distance plot analysis.
-Writing and editing of the manuscript was shared between L.M.M. and J.T.B.
+J.T.B. is responsible for designing the concept and approaches used in the above paper.
+L.M.M. performed the experiments and data analysis with the exceptions of those that follow: H.M. and Z.Z. were responsible for performing CRISPR GFP:Rab8, Rab11, and Lva immunostains and R.M.H. and Y.X. performed CRISPR GFP:Rab8 stains and live imaging.
+Writing and editing of the manuscript was shared between L.M.M and J.T.B.